 If you want your custom domain to be set as the canonical, you need to set

 Canonical: This domain is the primary one where the documentation is served from in the Admin > Domains section of your project settings.

-The canonical URL is set in HTML with a
+A canonical URL is automatically specified in the HTML output with a

 <link rel="canonical" href="https://docs.readthedocs.io/en/stable/canonical-urls.html" />